-He was born on April 28, 1930 in Sheikhupura, after his intermediate from Aligarh University in 1947, he joined Hailey College of Commerce, Lahore, a constituent of the University of the Punjab, where he did his B. Com.
-In 1950 and M. Com.
-In 1952.
-He was the Editor of Journal 'Al-Iqtisad' published by the College in 1949.
+S A Salam was born on April 28, 1930, in Sheikhupura.
+After his intermediate from Aligarh University in 1947, he joined Hailey College of Commerce, Lahore, a constituent of the University of Punjab, where he enrolled in a B. Com programme in 1950 and M. Com In 1952.
+He was the editor of the journal 'Al-Iqtisad' published by the College in 1949.
 Thereafter, he served the institution as a visiting lecturer for M. Com.
-For over a decade he remained member of the Board of Studies of the Faculties of Commerce and Business Administration, Board of Examiners (Commerce) and Selection Board (Commerce) of the University
+For over a decade he remained a member of the Board of Studies of the Faculties of Commerce and Business Administration, Board of Examiners (Commerce) and Selection Board (Commerce) of the University

-He got himself enrolled as an Income Tax Practitioner in 1951.
-In 1953 he was elected a Fellow of the Royal Statistical Society and the Royal Economics Society (London).
-For some time from 1953 to 1955 he worked as an Accountant in Fauji Textile Mills, Jhelum.
+S A Salam enrolled as an Income Tax Practitioner in 1951.
+In 1953 he was elected as a Fellow of the Royal Statistical Society and the Royal Economics Society (London).
+For some time from 1953 to 1955, he worked as an accountant in Fauji Textile Mills, Jhelum.

-After passing Ministry of Commerce Examination held under the Auditor's Certificate Rules, he was enrolled as a Registered Accountant in 1955 and in the same year, he established his firm under the name and style of "S.A.
+After passing the Ministry of Commerce Examination held under the Auditor's Certificate Rules, he was enrolled as a registered accountant in 1955 and in the same year, he established his firm under the name and style of "S.A.
 Salam & Co.".

 He was a senior member of Lions Club of Lahore and remained Chairman of Children Parks Committee of the Club for several years.
-He passed his LL.B. from the University of the Punjab in 1957 and was enrolled as an Advocate of the Lahore High Court in 1959 and remained a member of the Lahore High Court Bar Association.
+He passed his LL.B. from the University of Punjab in 1957 and was enrolled as an Advocate of the Lahore High Court in 1959 remaining as a member of the Lahore High Court Bar Association.

-Being one of the founder members of the Institute of Chartered Accountants of Pakistan, he was enrolled as its member in 1961 and had the honor of being nominated on the first Council and remained in that capacity from 1961 to 1967, he was reelected to the Council for 1982-85 term.
+S A Salam was one of the founding members of the Institute of Chartered Accountants of Pakistan.
+He became a member in 1961 and had the honour of being nominated on the first Council and remained in that capacity from 1961 to 1967.
+He was re-elected to the Council for 1982-85 term.
 He remained Chairman of Central Regional Committee of the Institute from 1963 to 1968.
 He was also elected Vice President of the Institute for 1966-67 terms.

 During his 25 years active association with the Institute, he served as Member of its Board of Studies and served the Institute in various capacities.
-He was member of various Committees of the Institute including the Tax Laws Committee of which he was the Chairman.
+He was a member of various committees of the Institute including the Tax Laws Committee of which he was the Chairman.

 A philanthropic institution “S. A. Salam Foundation" was formed immediately after his death.
-Besides other activities, the Foundation is successfully running a free medical dispensary since May, 1986 and has so far served almost 300,000 patients.
+Besides other activities, the Foundation ran a free medical dispensary from May 1986 and served almost 300,000 patients.